-Change of Address / Name
+Change of Address/Name

-Students must notify the Program Director and the College Records Office immediately of a new address, name change, telephone number or e-mail address.
+Students must notify the Program Director and the College Records Office immediately of a new address, telephone number or e-mail address.

 Since all school records become a part of an overall permanent record which may frequently be used for references, all records must at all times bear your LEGAL NAME.
-Only a student's legal name will be used on records that are presented to the American Registry of Diagnostic Medical Sonography for certification.
+Only a student's legal name will be used on records that are presented to the American Registry of Radiologic Technologists or American Registry for Diagnostic Medical Sonography for certification.